mesonbuild/meson/docs/markdown/Wrap-dependency-system-manual.md

 - The `extra_deps` variable is pre-defined and can be used to add extra dependencies.
   This is typically used as `extra_deps += dependency('foo')`.

+Since *1.5.0* Cargo wraps can also be provided with `Cargo.lock` file at the root of (sub)project source tree.
+Meson will automatically load that file and convert it into a serie of wraps definitions.

 ## Using wrapped projects

 Wraps provide a convenient way of obtaining a project into your